bundler-project/evaluation/README.md

 - You might have to edit cloudlab.py a bit (near the top of the file) to point to your Chrome.
 - The sleeps waiting for the page to load might be miscalibrated.
 We generally just try again.
 - `--headless` can be useful to prevent the Chrome window from popping up every time, but when first launching the cluster you don't want this, since you have to select a region.
 - We suggest running a shorter experiment first to get the cluster up before moving on to the paper experiments.
+The experiment script automatically checks for and installs any missing dependencies on each run, so there is no explicit setup script.

 ### What from the paper can I reproduce?

-By using various configurations of this script, you can reproduce Figures 7, 8, 9, 10, and 12.
+By using various config files (`configs/fig*.toml`), you can reproduce Figures 7, 8, 9, 10, and 12.
 Figures 11 and 13 involved manual setup (and more machines, for Fig 11) and we don't offer a script for them.
-Code to run the Fig 14 measurement is in `cloud/`, but these experiments are both expensive and prone to random variance since they run on the real Internet.
+Code to run the Fig 14 measurements is in `cloud/`, but these experiments are both expensive and prone to random variance since they run on the real Internet.
 If you want to run these experiments, please get in touch.

-### Dependencies
+### Local dependencies

 These are local dependencies to run the experiment script and parse the outputs into a report with a graph.